LeafGreenRemake/student_group_manager/README.md

 <br/>
 <br/>

-When no groups exist, this is the default group screen each student has`
+When no groups exist, this is the default group screen each student has;

 <br/>
 <br/>